 The Child Nutrition Program (CNP) at IDEA Public Schools has qualified to participate in the Community Eligibility Provision (CEP) in State of Texas.
-This reduces burdens for both families and school administrators and helps ensure that students continue to receive nutritious meals.
 Through the CEP, we are able to provide free breakfast and lunch to all children, at qualified schools, and eliminate the collection of free and reduced meal (FARM) applications.
 This approach reduces burdens for both families and school administrators and helps ensure that students receive nutritious meals.
 For more information on the Child Nutrition Program and to view menus, visit: https://ideapublicschools.org/parents/cnp/.